|Christopher Nolan Director||previously directed Insomnia|

 Batman Begins is a reboot of the Batman films starring Christian Bale as The Caped Crusader.
-The film was followed up with a sequel in 2008 and a second sequel in 2012.
+The film was followed up with a sequel in 2008 and a second sequel in 2012 known as The Dark Knight Trilogy.

 After several unsuccessful projects intended to revitalize the series, director Christopher Nolan and David S. Goyer began to work on the project in 2003.
 They aimed for a darker and more realistic tone for the film, unlike Batman & Robin's campy approach to the character.
 They drew inspiration from Batman: The Man Who Falls, Batman Year One, and Batman The Long Halloween.
 The Man Who Falls formed the basis of the story, while Batman Year One was the origin part, and The Long Halloween was characters.
 The Long Halloween would be used as the basis for the Dark Knight in 2008.